ShreyaSomani/ShreyaSomani/README.md

 - 👋 Hi, I’m @ShreyaSomani
 - 👀 I’m interested in data science and computer networking.
 - 🌱 I’m currently learning data sructures and machine language.
+- I have made projects using OpenCV and on Computer Vision.
 -

 <!---